WELCOME, TO ANOTHER FOOTNOTES ROUND TABLE DISCUSSION.

 For this round table discussion we invited these guys to join us.

-When we look at Australia’s political landscape it’s easy to realise that there is no one training ground for politicians.
-So, don’t do politics at university unless it’s genuinely the subject you would enjoy studying the most, as in, don’t do it just because you want to go into politics.
+Bill: When we look at Australia’s political landscape it’s easy to realise that there is no one training ground for politicians.
+So, don’t do politics at university unless it’s genuinely the subject you would enjoy studying the most – don’t do it just because you want to go into politics.
 Personality and connections is more important than the academic subjects chosen.

 Go to meetings, get involved at your community level.
 Contribute, contribute, contribute!